HarbinZhang/Real-time-Computing-System-notes/papers_notes/README.md

-These are notes for papers.
+These are notes for paper.